rociojalifi/rociojalifi/contents/basepages/about/index.md

 ## Hi there,

+I'm Rocio Jalifi, nice to meet you!
 I’m from Buenos Aires, Argentina.
-Currently, I'm living in Amsterdam, The Netherlands.
-I studied at the River Plate Adventist University where I got a Bachelor's degree in Nutrition.
-Most of my life I've been into foodstuff.
-Since I got my degree I work in the food industry in different ways: creating new products, recipes, and providing nutritional education to the community to prevent lifestyle diseases.
+Currently, living in Amsterdam, The Netherlands.
+For most of my life, I've been into foodstuff.
+Since I graduated, I work in the food industry in different ways: creating new products, recipes, and providing nutritional education to the community to prevent lifestyle diseases.

 ### My story

-I’ve been vegetarian almost my whole life but nevertheless, my nutrition wasn’t the best.
-Because of bad nutrition habits, I got an infection in different parts of my body, so I decided that I needed a change in my lifestyle.
+I’ve been vegetarian almost my whole life.
+However, my nutrition wasn’t the best.
+As a consequence of bad nutrition and habits, I got an infection in different parts of my body, thus I decided that I needed a change in my lifestyle.

-The disease inspire me to learn about nutrition.
+The disease inspired me to learn about nutrition.
 I wanted to continue eating tasty but without harming my body.
+I also wanted to teach others how to conceive a healthy lifestyle, and how to eat well.
+That is why I decided to study Nutrition at the Universidad Adventista del Plata.
+The year 2015 I completed my studies with a bachelor's degree in Nutrition.
+From then on, I decided to continue specializing in vegetarian and vegan eating patterns, and nutrition for athletes.

-From that moment onwards, I started a path into a better lifestyle.
-Through this process, I made a lot of mistakes until I learned that living a healthy lifestyle is not just eating good food, but also it has to do on working on healthy choices to grow yourself socially, mentally and spiritually.
+Through this path into a better lifestyle, I made a lot of mistakes that caused me to deal with eating disorders and depression.
+Until I learned that living a healthy lifestyle is not just eating good food, but also it has to do with working on healthy choices to grow yourself socially, mentally, and spiritually.

-I support my clients by cultivating a healthier relationship with food and working alongside my clients to overcome disordered eating habits.
+I want to support you in cultivating a healthier relationship with food and working to develop healthy eating patterns that you can keep FOR LIFE!

-I also enjoy working with women of all ages to support women’s health (family planning, pregnancy, and family nutrition).

-###### Let's get in touch ♡
+**Let's work together ♡**